O-Karlsson/O-karlsson.github.io/CV.md

 - Met with the UNICEF team to understand their specific goals and information needs.
 - Conducted customized data analyzes to provide insights relevant to the UNICEF team's objectives.
 - Translated quantitative findings into actionable recommendations to support decision-making.
-- Led the writing of journal articles, reports, and presentations that made complex data accessible to a non-technical audience.
+- Wrote journal articles, reports, and presentations that made complex data accessible to a non-technical audience.
 - Conducted a workshop to help the broader UNICEF staff understand the data analysis, interpretation, and application in their health initiatives.